openstack-archive/tripleo-incubator/README.md

    https://bugs.launchpad.net/neutron/+bug/1174132
  - Bootstrap removal is not yet implemented (depends on full HA).
  - Currently assumes two clouds: under cloud and over cloud.
-Long term we would like to be able to offer a single cloud, which is primarily (but not entirely) configuration.
+Long term we would like to be able to offer a single cloud for environments where that makes sense such as running a very minimal number of nodes but still wanting HA).
+   This is primarily (but not entirely) configuration.

 ### tripleo-heat-templates